Medical Examiner Service

 About the Medical Examiner Service

-The Medical Examiner Service has been developed following a number of recommendations from key inquiries to provide greater scrutiny of all non-coronial deaths in England and Wales.
+The Medical Examiner Service was set up following recommendations from key inquiries.
+It provides greater scrutiny of all non-coronial deaths in England and Wales.

 The Medical Examiner system is designed to: